Saturday, January 25, 2020

 My greetings to Kevin and I hope everyone enjoys playing this fantastic Bomberman?
 Enjoy!!

-Finally, there is light at the end of my Super Pack tunnel and the penultimate game is a beast of a shoot 'em up.
-Released in 1988 by Melbourne House, the mighty XENON was my first experience of what the Bitmap Brothers were capable of.
-A team that (for me) was the Atari ST equivalent of Ultimate Play The Game, high praise indeed from this fan.
-Few titles, but each pushed our machine and oozed a level of class beyond words.
+Finally, there is light at the end of my Super Pack tunnel - the penultimate game is a beast of a shoot 'em up released in 1988 by Melbourne House.
+The mighty XENON was my first experience of what the Bitmap Brothers were capable of.
+A team that (for me) was the Atari ST equivalent of Ultimate Play The Game, high praise indeed from this old fan.
+Few titles, but each one pushed our machine to its limits whilst also oozing a level of class beyond others.

-I can still remember loading up Xenon for the first time.
+I can still remember loading up Xenon for the first time on Christmas morning.
 Once the graphics appeared, I was so impressed - when compared to my 8-Bit experiences.
-However, my jaw didn't drop to the floor like a weighty anvil until that music kicked in just as the visuals raced down my TV screen.
-What a simple yet brilliant intro to its opening level.
+However, my jaw didn't drop to the floor like a weighty anvil until that music kicked in, just as the visuals raced down my TV screen.
+What a simple yet, brilliant intro.
+Timeless

 However, I always wondered why the pilot zooms over the entire level - because I've only gotta travel back up through the baddie-infested lands?
 Gee-whiz, thanks!
 Well, I should shut up and stop being silly because it's fantastic to watch and the digitized recording of Erich Matthews saying "Sector One" is pure gold.
 Iconic even!!